 While the need for education has long been recognized by human rights organizations, less attention has been paid to how this education should be carried out.
+Much more energy has been devoted to developing the content than the method.
+In human rights education, perhaps more than anywhere else, we must practice what we preach.
 A message of respect for others is often countered by educational methods that do not respect the learners.
 For this reason, the EAHRP uses a participatory approach to education, which incorporates principles of adult experiential learning and popular education philosophy.
 It should be emphasized that before applying the approach to our efforts to educate others, we must first apply it to ourselves.
 Our own organizations must reflect respect for the rights of others that we hope to engender in the wider society.